 This is the response from the Brown Hill Progress Association to the Brown Hill Local Area Plan Scenarios Paper.
-Please cut and paste any sections that are important to you and include them in your response before Monday 1 April 2019.
+Due to COVID pandemic the plan has been put on hold.
+We will keep you posted on progress when Council resumes consultations.

 The City of Ballarat is partnering with local residents to develop the 'Brown Hill Local Area Plan and Infrastructure Assessment' project.
 This page provides details of the development of the plan.
 The draft plan was released on 1 February 2019 for comments.
 Unfortunately with the COVID restrictions the Council has put the plan on hold.
 When consultations resume information will be provided on this page. .